personal finance | may 8, 2024

 Thought Leadership Director

-Assets in a 529 account can be used for any eligible higher education institution across the country.
-And though contributions are not deductible from federal taxes, some states do offer state tax deductions with limits.
+Assets in a 529 account can be used for any eligible higher education institution across the country, including colleges and universities, graduate programs, vocational and trade schools, or apprenticeship programs.
+Though contributions are not deductible from federal taxes, some states do offer state tax deductions with limits.
 Anyone can open and contribute to a 529 plan, including a parent, grandparent, other family member, or even a family friend.

 You may be asking yourself, if I save for 50% of the cost, how will the rest of the college price tag be covered?
 It’s important to understand that the published cost of college is often not what students will actually pay.
 As a result, your savings strategy should factor in every potential source of funding available, including: